dysdsyd/dysdsyd.github.io/index.md

     }
 </style>

-I am a Masters student in electrical & computer science at the [University of Michigan](https://umich.edu) specialization in the Computer Vision track.
-I am interested in geometric deep learning, representation learning and deep learning applications.
+I am a final year MS student in electrical & computer science at the [University of Michigan](https://umich.edu) specialization in the Computer Vision track.
+I am interested in developing agents that can learn to understand the underlying representation of our 3D world through observation and/or interaction.
 <span style="vertical-align:-90%"> </span><br>
 I spent my last summer at [Intvo](https://intvo.com) working on a pedestrian intent estimation framework in the context of ego-centric vehicles.
 Prior to coming to Michigan, I worked at [ZS](https://www.zs.com), where I applied the concepts of Computer Vision and NLP to innovate solutions across Healthcare, Gaming and Software industry.
 ### News